 Serious Sagging

-Surgery is also prescribed after weight-reduction to remove loose skin.
+Surgery is also prescribed after weight reduction to remove loose skin.
 In certain cases, cosmetic treatments are considered when suffering from serious sagging skin.
 Procedures for body contouring can leave certainly visible scars in areas such as the upper arms.
 Significant recovery periods of two weeks to 1 month are also expected.
 You may choose to treat one or more areas of the body.
-Facelift, tummy tuck, upper/lower body lift, neck lift, and arm lift surgery are the most common body contouring surgeries.
+Facelifts, tummy tucks, upper/lower body lifts, neck lifts, and arm lift surgeries are the most common body-contouring surgeries.